KishanV/smart-contract-web3-react-demo/README.md

 # smart-contract-web3-react-demo

- Implementation of ethereum smart contract read/write by web3 with metamask. to view online demo please visit this link. you can also watch youtube demo by clicking bellow thumbnail.
+ Implementation of ethereum smart contract read/write by web3 with metamask. to visit online demo please click below link. you can also watch screen recording demo by clicking below thumbnail.
 <br/>
 ### http://citizens-smart-contract.surge.sh
 <br/>